|

 Asset Management for Sustainable Road Funding

-Philippe CRIST & Jari KAUPPILA, International Transport Forum, José VASSALLO, Universidad Politécnica de Madrid, Spain,
+Philippe CRIST and Jari KAUPPILA, International Transport Forum, José VASSALLO, Universidad Politécnica de Madrid, Spain,

 Butch WLASCHIN, Federal Highway Administration, Washington DC, USA